-- Their progress will be formally reviewed every term by the class teacher and given a level in reading, writing and maths. - Shrewsbury Academy uses a variety of assessments to assess and monitor attainment and progress in CYP's learning. - CYP with SEND have a Pupil Centred Plan (PCP) and Profile which will be reviewed with you each term. - CYP PCPs, Profiles and assessment data are monitored by the SENDCo each term to ensure learning approaches are appropriate and CYP with SEND are making progress. - If your CYP has an EHCP, this will be formally reviewed with you at an Annual Review with all adults involved in your CYP's education.
+- Their progress will be formally reviewed every term by the class teacher including Behaviour for learning and Independent learning. - Shrewsbury Academy uses a variety of assessments to assess and monitor attainment and progress in CYP's learning. - CYP with SEND have a Pupil Centred Plan (PCP) and Profile which will be reviewed with you each term. - CYP PCPs, Profiles and assessment data are monitored by the SENDCo each term to ensure learning approaches are appropriate and CYP with SEND are making progress. - If your CYP has an EHCP, this will be formally reviewed with you at an Annual Review with all adults involved in your CYP's education.